BlindSA

 Moving Around

 Babies start moving because they see things.
-They then try to get to it, to touch it and learn about it.
-Babies with visual impairment cannot see objects around them and will therefore not try to go towards it.
+They then try to get to objects, to touch them and learn about them.
+Babies with visual impairment cannot see objects around them and will therefore not try to go towards them.

 1-year old child walking behind chair to help with balance